SerNet/verinice-veo/README.md

 It activates background tasks that only need to be run once in each environment.
 It will enable the following background tasks:

 * an event-dispatcher that forwards the generated application events to an external AMQP message broker.
 The dispatcher needs to be configured using the corresponding settings found in `application.yaml`.
+* a scheduled task that resets a "demo unit" with example content in the database at the specified time interval.
+The point in time needs to be specified with the corresponding settings found in `application.yaml`.
+The default is to reset the example content at 03:00 am (UTC) every day.

 #### Profile 'local'
 (Or any other self-defined profile name).
 Loads additional configuration files that can be used to set up